+- 3 credits

+- PROCESSING OF BIOMEDICAL SIGNALS 3 credits

+- Prerequisites: graduate standing in the College of Engineering and 611 or equivalent.
+Concepts for the analysis of biological continuous signals and point processes including discriminant and

+624 IMAGE PROCESSING FOR BIOMEDICAL DATA

+Image sampling, quantization, and transforms.
+Enhancements including smoothing and sharp-ening.
+Restoration using inverse and Wiener filters.
+Edge detection and thresholding with 3 credits

+BIOMEDICAL COMPUTING 630

+Prerequisite: 4100:206 or equivalent.
+Computer applications in health care, clinical laboratories, AMHT, medical records, direct order entry, A-D, D-A conversion, patient monitoring, peripher-als and interfaces, diagnostic algorithms, automated EEG, ECG systems.

+632 DIAGNOSTIC IMAGING TECHNIQUES

+BIOMEDICAL OPTICS 3 credits Application of lightwave principles and optical fibers on the engineering design and develop-ment of instrumentation, techniques, and applications for medical diagnostic imaging, and treatment of disease.

-- TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE 3 credits Prerequisites: 4200:321, 322 or 4600:310, 315 or equivalent.
+653 TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE

+Prerequisites: 4200:321, 322 or 4600:310, 315 or equivalent.
 Basic definitions, cardiovascular mass and momentum transport, compartment modeling, mass transfer in physiological systems and artificial kidney and lung devices, Design optimization.
-Analysis of human thermal system. - REHABILITATION ENGINEERING 655 3 credits Prerequisites: graduate standing in engineering, mathematics, or science; or permission of the instructor.
-Devices for rehabilitation, interfacing the motor and/or sensory impaired, quantitative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging technologies. - BIOMATERIALS AND LABORATORY 4 credits Corequisite: Biomaterials Laboratory.
+Analysis of human thermal system.

+REHABILITATION ENGINEERING 655

+3 credits Prerequisites: graduate standing in engineering, mathematics, or science; or permission of the instructor.
+Devices for rehabilitation, interfacing the motor and/or sensory impaired, quan-titative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging technologies.

+BIOMATERIALS AND LABORATORY 660

+Corequisite: Biomaterials Laboratory.
 Material uses in biological applications.
 Effect of physio-logical environment and sterilization on materials.
 Controlled and uncontrolled degradation.
 Effect of materials on soft tissue, hard tissue and blood.
+Laboratory experiments using materials designed for biomedical use and demonstrations of biological/materials interactions

+663 ARTIFICIAL ORGANS

-Laboratory experiments using mate-rials designed for biomedical use and demonstrations of biological/materials interactions.
-660 - ARTIFICIAL ORGANS 3 credits 663 Prerequisites: graduate standing in the College of Engineering or permission of instructor.
-Study of the rationale for the engineering and clinical aspects required for the design and vari-ety of artificial organs, with emphasis on the artificial heart and artificial kidney. - MATHEMATICAL MODELING IN BIOLOGY AND MEDICINE 3 credits 670 Prerequisites: graduate standing in engineering, mathematics, or physics; or permission of instructor.
-Modeling of pharmacokinetic, cardiovascular, neuromuscular, and immune sys-tems, and artificial organ interactions.
-Deterministic and stochastic approaches.
+3 credits Prerequisites: graduate standing in the College of Engineering or permission of instructor.
+Study of the rationale for the engineering and clinical aspects required for the design and variety of artificial organs, with emphasis on the artificial heart and artificial kidney.

-- MEDICAL DEVICES AND ARTIFICIAL ORGANS 3 credits 685 Prerequisites: graduate standing in engineering, mathematics, or science; or permission of instructor.
-Design of medical devices and artificial organs, requirements, safety considerations, tissue constraints, optimization techniques, government regulations, and legal liability. - SPECIAL TOPICS IN BIOMEDICAL ENGINEERING 697 (May be repeated) Specialized areas of study as defined by the instructor.

-MASTER'S RESEARCH 1-6 credits 698 Prerequisite: Permission of advisor.
+- MATHEMATICAL MODELING IN BIOLOGY AND MEDICINE 670 3 credits Prerequisites: graduate standing in engineering, mathematics, or physics; or permission of instructor.
+Modeling of pharmacokinetic, cardiovascular, neuromuscular, and immune systems, and artificial organ interactions.
+Deterministic and stochastic approaches. - MEDICAL DEVICES AND ARTIFICIAL ORGANS 3 credits 685 Prerequisites: graduate standing in engineering, mathematics, or science; or permission of instructor.
+Design of medical devices and artificial organs, requirements, safety considerations, tissue constraints, optimization techniques, government regulations, and legal liability. - SPECIAL TOPICS IN BIOMEDICAL ENGINEERING 697 (May be repeated) Specialized areas of study as defined by the instructor. - MASTER'S RESEARCH 1-6 credits 698 Prerequisite: Permission of advisor.
 (May be repeated.)
-Research on a suitable topic in bio-medical engineering culminating in a master's thesis.

-- MASTER'S THESIS 1-6 credits Prerequisite: permission of advisor.
-(May be repeated) Supervised research in the specific area of biomedical engineering - FABRICATION AND DESIGN OF MICROSENSORS 730 3 credits Sensing principles, fabrication, and engineering design of microsensors for diagnostic, moni-toring, and analytical biomedical applications. - IMAGE DETECTORS AND SENSORS 3 credits 735 An introductory course designed to develop a deep knowledge of detector and sensing sys-tems for Medical Imaging and Diagnostic Applications. - PRELIMINARY RESEARCH 898 1-15 credits (May be repeated) Prerequisite: Approval of the dissertation director.
-Preliminary investigations prior to the submission of a dissertation proposal to the Interdisciplinary Doctoral Committee. - DOCTORAL DISSERTATION 1-15 credits Prerequisite acceptance of research proposal by the Interdisciplinary Doctoral Committee and approval of the dissertation director.
+Research on a suitable topic in bio-medical engineering culminating in a master's thesis. - MASTER'S THESIS 699 1-6 credits - Prerequisite: permission of advisor.
+(May be repeated) Supervised research in the specific area of biomedical engineering. - FABRICATION AND DESIGN OF MICROSENSORS 730 3 credits Sensing principles, fabrication, and engineering design of microsensors for diagnostic, moni toring, and analytical biomedical applications. - IMAGE DETECTORS AND SENSORS 735 3 credits An introductory course designed to develop a deep knowledge of detector and sensing systems for Medical Imaging and Diagnostic Applications.

+PRELIMINARY RESEARCH 898 1-15 credits (May be repeated) Prerequisite: Approval of the dissertation director.
+Preliminary investigations prior to the submission of a dissertation proposal to the Interdisciplinary Doctoral Committee.

+- 899 DOCTORAL DISSERTATION 1-15 credits Prerequisite: acceptance of research proposal by the Interdisciplinary Doctoral Committee and - approval of the dissertation director.
 (May be repeated) Original research by the doctoral stu-

+Education

-Education EDUCATIONAL FOUNDATIONS AND LEADERSHIP 5100:
+EDUCATIONAL FOUNDATIONS AND LEADERSHIP 5100: